Ackuq/spark-pit/README.md

 Apart from utilising existing high-level implementations, a couple of implementations has been made to the Spark internals, specifically the join algorithms for executing a PIT-join.

+The thesis that this project laid the foundation for can be found here: http://www.diva-portal.org/smash/get/diva2:1695672/FULLTEXT01.pdf.

+# This project is not being active developed on nor maintained.
+If you wish to build continue development on this project, feel free to make a fork!

 ## Table of contents

 - [Prerequisites](#prerequisites)